 CLIMATISM is a self-funded, one-man operation that has been running on fossil-fuel vapours and borrowed time since 2014.

-Like most climate ‘sceptical’ outfits, success of message is reliant on a lot of passion and private support.
+LIKE most climate ‘sceptical’ outfits, success of message is reliant on a lot of passion and private support.
 After all, that cheque from “Big Oil” never arrived in the mail, much to the dismay of the climate cult who are convinced that the combined success of our individual efforts in fighting the “Climate Crisis Industry” must come down to funding from those “Koch Bros.” or “Exxon-Mobil”.
 Trust me, it doesn’t!

 SCEPTICS are not funded or subsidised by BIG government, unlike BIG green whose associated NGO’s and multinational green mega-corporations are funded to the tune of BILLIONS annually via subsidies, tax incentives, green loans and grants.
+Read the rest of this entry »

 “WE live in constant fear of the adverse impacts of climate change.
 For a coral atoll nation, sea level rise and more severe weather events loom as a growing threat to our entire population.
 The threat is real and serious, and is of no difference to a slow and insidious form of terrorism against us.“